 (OPINION) What we learned this month is that polls, survey and studies involving politics and health — despite their polarizing natures — are fair game.
 The ones around faith — and those around a specific belief — are not.
 The latest example?
 The Catholic belief in transubstantiation.

-(COMMENTARY) The Democratic Socialists of America held their convention last week in Atlanta.
+(OPINION) The Democratic Socialists of America held their convention last week in Atlanta.
 By coincidence, the Knights of Columbus held their annual convention in Minneapolis.
 It’s no coincidence whatsoever that the Democratic socialists received plenty — and perhaps more favorable — coverage compared to the Catholic group.

 Skeptics believe that the Sri Lankan president’s move is aimed at increasing his support in the approaching elections.
 After the Easter bombings that killed more than 250 people, President Maithripala Sirisena’s leadership has come under sharp attack.